11 Important Legal Considerations When Buying A Home

 Before you start looking for a home, you need to get preapproved for a mortgage.
 This will make it much easier for a seller to accept your offer, since they’ll know you have been approved for the financing you need.

 The preapproval process is not very complex.
-The lender will take your personal information and proof of income and assets and will run a credit report.
+The lender will take your personal information, proof of income, information about your assets and will run a credit report.
 You’ll need to know how much money you’re willing to use toward a cash down payment.
 The lender will provide you with a letter stating you’re preapproved for a specific time period and a specific amount.

 To be clear, preapproval does not mean you’re guaranteed a loan; it just means that you initially qualify for one.
 The lender will need more documentation to formally approve your loan.
 How much more depends on what’s collected up front.